WeiAi-Energy/WeiAi-Energy.github.io/_pages/about.md

 # 🔎 Peer Review
-- Energy Conversion and Management
+- International Journal of Electrical Power and Energy Systems
 - IEEE Transactions on Industrial Informatics
 - European Journal of Operational Research
-- International Journal of Electrical Power and Energy Systems
+- Energy Conversion and Management
 - PLOS One
+- Energy

 # 🎖 Honors and Awards
 - *2021-2023* Annual Scholarship, Institute of Engineering Thermophysics